Skip to content

 Certain tax laws regulate how companies and individuals are entitled to transform an income receipt into a capital receipt.

 For instance, suppose your close company has a stellar financial year, and you and the other three shareholders want to extract the money out of the company.
 You could pay yourselves dividends, but this would require your company to declare a profit and pay corporation tax on its total taxable profits.
-Instead, you could decide to wind up the company to try and distribute the assets that way.
+Instead, you could decide to wind up the company to try to distribute the assets that way.
 This is a kind of transaction in securities.

 Continue reading this article below the form